Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 Personal: ₹D

-For DY Patil Pune Indian Quota, applying the template:
+For DY Patil Pune Indian Quota, applying the template to the official 2026-27 circular:

 Ranked #1 — KMC Manipal (Karnataka Deemed)